Shopping Cart

 For example, the pick-up-put-down method is a good approach for parents who want to have an active role in sleep training whereas the cry-it-out method is on the other end of the spectrum - encouraging your little one to self soothe and develop independence.

-There are other sleep training methods in between and you can find out all about them in our sleep training guide.
+There are other sleep training methods in between such as fading sleep training and you can find out all about them in our guide on when to start sleep training

 #7 - Provide a comforting environment